baileyp1/PhylogenomicsPipelines/README.md

 * iqtree2<br>
 default IQTREE2 run with model testing (slow for big alignments) and Ufboot bootstrapping<br>
 * iqtree2-B1000-nm1000<br>
-  single model of evolution (GTR for dna, JTT for protein) and Ufboot bootstrapping with 1000 tree iterations<br>
+  single model of evolution (GTR for DNA, JTT for protein) and Ufboot bootstrapping with 1000 tree iterations<br>
 * iqtree2-B1000-nm110<br>
   same as for 'iqtree2-B1000-nm1000’ except number of iterations is set to 110.
 Approximately 10x faster but less thorough tree search
-* iqtree2-B1000-nm200
+* iqtree2-B1000-nm200 (originally set up for testing run time)
   same as for 'iqtree2-B1000-nm1000’ except number of iterations is set to 200.
-Approximately 5x faster but less thorough tree search
+Approximately 5x faster but less thorough tree search (originally set up for testing run time)

 **Option -s** name of phylogeny program(s) to use for the species tree(s)
-* When 'astral' is used RAM is fixed to 12GB and is sufficient to build a species tree with approximately 3,200 samples.
-For larger data sets it would be better to use ASTRAL-MP for faster analysis and use more memory.
+* When 'astral' is used, memory is fixed to 12GB and is sufficient to build a species tree with approximately 3,200 samples.
+For larger data sets it would be better to use ASTRAL-MP for faster analysis but it will need  more memory.
 Memory for ASTRAL-MP should be set via option -U.

 **Option -H** Slurm array throttle for gene trees<br>
 * By default, this option is set to 1 only (i.e. runs one gene) which is useful to make sure the set up is running as expected for one gene.
 However, it means that the Slurm throttle has to be altered by hand to run more genes in parallel e.g. for 50 genes: